Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 ### Job Masters

-The Alluxio Job Master is a standalone process which is responsible for scheduling a number of more heavyweight file system operations asynchronously within Alluxio.
+The Alluxio Job Master is a standalone process which is responsible for scheduling a number of more heavy weight file system operations asynchronously within Alluxio.
 By separating the need for the leading Alluxio Master to execute these operations within the same process the Alluxio Master utilizes less resources and is able to serve more clients within a shorter period.